-- Species accounts highlight the key identification features of each genus and species, and provide information on status, behaviour, and habitat requirements.
+- Species accounts highlight key features of each genus and species, including status, behavior, and habitat

-- A complete list of the 281 hoverfly species recorded in Britain to date, with an indication for each of the degree of identification difficulty.
+- A complete list of the 281 hoverfly species recorded in Britain to date with degrees of identification difficulty

 Since 1991, Stuart Ball and Roger Morris have jointly run the Hoverfly Recording Scheme.
 They are the coauthors of Provisional Atlas of British Hoverflies and active members of the Dipterists Forum (the society promoting the study of flies).